westjonny/westjonny/README.md

 - 👋 Hi, I’m @westjonny
+- 🌱 I graduated from the University of Utah in 2022, with a BA in Information Systems.
-- 👀 I’m interested in Data Analytics, and Business Intelligence as well as strategy tabletop games.
+- 👀 I’m interested in Data Engineering and Business Intelligence.
-- 🌱 I’m currently studying Information Systems at the University of Utah.
-- 💞️ I’m looking to collaborate on projects that will help me explore the tools being used in University classes further, in order to gain a deeper real world understanding.
 - 📫 https://www.linkedin.com/in/jonathan-c-west/

 <!---